-(Venice, Italy → Dubrovnik, Croatia → Corfu, Greece → Santorini, Greece → At Sea → Naples, Italy → Rome (Civitavecchia, Italy)
+(Venice, Italy → Dubrovnik, Croatia → Corfu, Greece → Santorini, Greece → Mykonos, Greece →At Sea → Naples, Italy → Rome (Civitavecchia, Italy)

 Culture, fashion and flavors- those three words are exactly what Celebrity Cruises are all about, both on and off the ship.
 While cruising around the Mediterranean, Celebrity aims to show you the best of the best while helping you to feel your best.

 This is a great cruise for both first timers and seasoned veterans with lots of activities to choose from both on the ship and at each destination.
-Travelers will find themselves on the Celebrity Constellation which can carry up to 2,170 passengers.
-The ship has also been newly renovated with AquaClass staterooms, the Blu restaurant, a Celebrity iLounge and enhanced Wi-Fi.
+Travelers will find themselves on the Celebrity Constellation which can carry up to 2,038 passengers.
+The ship has also been newly renovated with a basketball court, a retail store and new meeting and conference spaces.

 6 – Viking Ocean Cruises